 Right turn lanes can be beneficial or limiting to pedestrians under certain situations.
-Where there are heavy pedestrian volumes crossing sidewalks and side streets coupled with heavy automobile traffic, the right turn lane actually gives protection to the pedestrian crossing the driveway or side street.
-This is because the right turn vehicle is in a protective location and does not feel pressure to try to beat the pedestrian to the driveway crosswalk.
+Where there are heavy pedestrian volumes crossing sidewalks and side streets coupled with heavy automobile traffic, the right turn lane actually gives protection to the pedestrian crossing the driveway or side street, because the right turn vehicle is in a protective location and does not feel pressure to try to beat the pedestrian to the driveway crosswalk.

-The right turn lane may not be beneficial to the pedestrian crossing the main street.
+Where the right turn lane may not be beneficial to the pedestrian is for the pedestrian crossing the main street.
 The exclusive right turn lane will add over 12 feet of extra pavement for the pedestrian crossing the main street.